ParentsInformation for parents and carers

 Nursery will choose a library book from the class collection.

-KS2 children will receive a book matched to their reading level plus a library book chosen by the child when appropriate.
-Teachers may recommend books to encourage a ‘balanced diet’ across different genres.
+KS2 children will receive a book matched to their reading level plus a library book (sharing book) chosen by the child.
+Teachers may recommend books to encourage a ‘balanced diet’ across different genres

 In line with our feedback policy, reflection is seen as an opportunity to develop pupils into critical learners whereby they begin to recognise areas of development for themselves.
 Enabling them to understand where/how to develop their learning.
 Homework will be discussed either in a conference with the pupils and their teacher, or feedback will be given directly via Google classroom.